Patrick Maroon: Personal life

 Maroon is married to Francesca Vangel, another St. Louis native whose family runs a restaurant called Charlie Gitto's.
 During the COVID-19 pandemic in Missouri, they distributed food from the restaurant to the Clayton Missouri Police Department and the City of Clayton Fire Department.
 Maroon has a son from a previous relationship.

-In November 2022, after Bruins commentator Jack Edwards remarked about his weight during a game broadcast, Maroon donated $2,000 to a Tampa Bay charity to support those struggling with mental health and body image.
+On November 30, 2022, after Bruins commentator Jack Edwards remarked about his weight during a game broadcast, Maroon donated $2,000 to a Tampa Bay charity to support those struggling with mental health and body image.